AfzalivE/afzalive.github.io/_posts/2017-10-09-setting-up-a-deep-learning-server.md

 # Setting up R Studio Server

+Setting up R Studio Server was the easiest thing in all of this.

+`sudo apt-get install r-studio-server`

+# Setting up Anaconda

 # Setting up IPython/Spyder Kernel

 # Getting them both to start at boot

+# Mounting the remote folder as a volume

+## SSHFS

+## Samba

+# Securing the remote server

+## ssh config

 # Issues